-The work of the Forest Hills Gardens Audubon Society on quietly, as the annual reports printed in the FILETIN show and meetings are held three and four times wear at the call of the president.
+The work of the Forest Hills Gardens Audubon Society goes on quietly, as the annual reports printed in the BULLETIN show and meetings are held three and four times a year at the call of the president.

 The annual meeting was held on Friday evening, Oct.
-13, the home of Mrs. George Smart, who retired from the residency after serving three years.
-After the reports of the officers and committees were given, Fritz Hagens, whose accurate knowledge of birds is equalled only by his tree of them, gave a graphically interesting talk on "The Egrating Birds."
-The warm weather has made an unsually scattered migration and now that the weather is coler, we can see the migration in larger flocks.
-Mr. Hagens called attention to some of the new comers among birds, such as the screech owl, and rejoiced at the owl's ming because he destroys the English sparrow.
+13, at the home of Mrs. George Smart, who retired from the presidency after serving three years.
+After the reports of the officers and committees were given, Fritz Hagens, whose accurate knowledge of birds is equalled only by his love of them, gave a graphically interesting talk on "The Migrating Birds."
+The warm weather has made an unusually scattered migration and now that the weather is cooler, we can see the migration in larger flocks.
+Hagens called attention to some of the new comers among the birds, such as the screech owl, and rejoiced at the owl's coming because he destroys the English sparrow.

-The new officers elected were: John B. Reimer, president; Seatrice Wilson, vice-president and Speir Whitaker, ecretary-treasurer.
-This is a group of officers from whom melendid things may be expected.

-The society was organized here in 1914 and from the becoming has grown steadily.
-In 1921 there were 168 members, so far this year, 87 have joined.
-There are three life tembers, the fee for which is \$25.
+The new officers elected were: John B. Reimer, president; Miss Beatrice Wilson, vice-president and Speir Whitaker, secretary-treasurer.
+This is a group of officers from whom splendid things may be expected.
+The society was organized here in 1914 and from the beginning has grown steadily.
+In 1921 there were 168 members; so far this year, 87 have joined.
+There are three life members, the fee for which is \$25.
 The annual fee is \$1.
-Even before the organization was started, Miss Mary E. Alevels aroused the interest of the people here in the birds and for eight years has been secretary and treasurer.
-It is become impossible for her to serve any more and so to the second in a small way the gratitude of the people for her bor of love, the society presented her a beautiful exception.
-Miss Knevels says that the lovely songs of the wood thrush and the hermit thrush in Olivia Park pay the for her work.
-She rejoices at the many varieties of the society here.
+Even before the organization was started, Miss Mary E. Knevels aroused the interest of the people here in the birds and for eight years has been secretary and treasurer.
+It has become impossible for her to serve any more and so to express in a small way the gratitude of the people for her labor of love, the society presented her a beautiful pocketbook.
+Miss Knevels says that the lovely songs of the wood thrush and the hermit thrush in Olivia Park pay her for her work.
+She rejoices at the many varieties of birds here